sergcomp/mobilecraft-v-1.0/README.md

 Additional permission under section 7 of the GNU GPL version 3.

-If you change this program or any work covered by the license, composing or combining it with armeabiv7a (or a modified version of this library) containing the parts covered by GNU LGPL, then the licensors of this program provide you additional permission to transfer the resulting work. {The corresponding source code for the non-source form of such a combination will include the source code of the used parts of the armeabiv7a along with the source text of the work covered by the license.}
+If you change this program or any work covered by the license, composing or combining it with armeabi-v7a / libsystem_arm (or a modified version of this library) containing the parts covered by GNU LGPL, then the licensors of this program provide you additional permission to transfer the resulting work. {The corresponding source code for the non-source form of such a combination will include the source code of the used parts of the armeabiv7a along with the source text of the work covered by the license.}

 # Project build